Posts RSS Comments RSS 2,253 Posts and 1,144 Comments till now

 dan@gdanmitchell.com

-All photographs are © Copyright G Dan Mitchell – all rights reserved unless otherwise explicitly indicated.
+All photographs and text are © Copyright G Dan Mitchell – all rights reserved unless otherwise explicitly indicated.
 My photographs have not been placed in the public domain, and any use requires advance permission.
 Many images may be purchased as prints and/or may be licensed for other uses with permission.
 See the Purchasing Photographs page for more information.

 Photography and Me